 Throwing away documents containing sensitive information isn’t enough; shred any important documents before putting them in the trash.
 Dumpster-diving thieves can find private documents, compromising innocent civilians’ personal information.
 Shred or properly dispose of documents you don’t need, and keep the documents you do need in a safe, secure place.

 Having the same password for all your accounts could mean a jackpot for hackers.
-According to a survey, about three out of four consumers use the same password for multiple accounts, not having changed them in years.
-Of those surveyed, almost 40 percent reported some kind of security incident.
+According to a survey, about three out of four consumers use the same password for multiple accounts, not changing them in years.
+Of those surveyed, almost 40% reported some security incident.

 If you don’t check your credit card statement regularly, you could be at risk of overlooking fraudulent activity.
-Look thoroughly at all bank, credit card, and additional statements to make sure nothing goes unseen.
-If there is any activity on your account you don’t recognize, you can alert your bank and credit card company immediately and be reimbursed.
-Also, you can get a new credit card before more fraudulent activity occurs under your name.
+Look thoroughly at all bank, credit card, and additional statements to ensure nothing goes unseen.
+If there is any activity you don’t recognize, you can alert your bank and credit card company immediately and be reimbursed.
+You can also get a new credit card before finding more fraudulent activity in your name.

 If you wait too long to spot the mistake, your credit card provider may not reimburse you because it is past the required time limit.

-Before signing any receipts, cross out unused lines to prevent anyone from having the ability to change the transaction amount.
+Before signing any receipts, cross out unused lines to prevent anyone from changing the transaction amount.
 And never sign a blank receipt; this is potential fraud waiting to happen.
-Also, keep copies of all important receipts and file them in a secure place.
+Also, please keep copies of all important receipts and file them in a secure place.
 For the receipts you don’t need, tear them up or shred them along with other sensitive documents.

-What happens if you make a purchase with your credit card and the place you purchased the good from goes out of business before you receive it?
+What would happen if you purchase with your credit card and the place you purchased the good from goes out of business before you receive it?
 Or, what if you purchased something on the Internet and you never received it in the mail?
 That’s where purchase protection comes in.

 Most credit card companies provide complimentary purchase protection, which covers you for all such situations.
 This also comes in handy if a merchant tries to scam you by taking your money without sending you the purchased item.
-Even if you do come in contact with a fraudulent merchant, you don’t have to be held responsible; you can file a claim and get your money back without much trouble.
-If this happens though, keep an eye on your future statements to see that the untrusted business doesn’t charge your card again.
+Even if you contact a fraudulent merchant, you don’t have to be held responsible; you can file a claim and get your money back without much trouble.
+If this happens, keep an eye on your future statements to see that the non trusted business doesn’t charge your card again.

 You may not be able to control data breaches or potential hackers working the system; however, with these tips, you can take precautions to make sure your credit card and other personal information are as secure as possible.
-In addition to your efforts, there are technology advances that are making credit cards more secure.
-With all of these preventions in action, your credit card information will be significantly more protected.
+In addition to your efforts, some technologies make credit cards more secure.
+Your credit card information will be more protected with all of these preventions in action.